Lee-CBG/catELMo/README.md

 - Obtain embeddings for TCR and epitopes following instructions from `embedders` folder.

-### 3. Train models
+### 3. Train and test models
-An example for training the transformer-based model
+An example for epitope split

 ```bash
 python -W ignore bap.py \